Metabarcoding: Shortcomings

 In general, the shortcomings for DNA barcoding are valid also for metabarcoding.
 One particular drawback for metabarcoding studies is that there is no consensus yet regarding the optimal experimental design and bioinformatics criteria to be applied in eDNA metabarcoding.
 However, there are current joined attempts, such as the COST network DNAqua-Net of the European Cooperation in Science and Technology, to move forward by exchanging experience and knowledge to establish best-practice standards for biomonitoring.

 The so-called barcode is a region of mitochondrial DNA within the gene for cytochrome c oxidase.
 A database, Barcode of Life Data Systems (BOLD), contains DNA barcode sequences from over 190,000 species.
 However, scientists such as Rob DeSalle have expressed concern that classical taxonomy and DNA barcoding, which they consider a misnomer, need to be reconciled, as they delimit species differently.
 Genetic introgression mediated by endosymbionts and other vectors can further make barcodes ineffective in the identification of species.

 Status of barcode species

 In microbiology, genes can move freely even between distantly related bacteria, possibly extending to the whole bacterial domain.
-As a rule of thumb, microbiologists have assumed that kinds of Bacteria or Archaea with 16S ribosomal RNA gene sequences more similar than 97% to each other need to be checked by DNA-DNA hybridisation to decide if they belong to the same species or not.
+As a rule of thumb, microbiologists have assumed that kinds of Bacteria or Archaea with 16S ribosomal RNA gene sequences more similar than 97% to each other need to be checked by DNA–DNA hybridization to decide if they belong to the same species or not.
 This concept was narrowed in 2006 to a similarity of 98.7%.

-DNA-DNA hybridisation is outdated, and results have sometimes led to misleading conclusions about species, as with the pomarine and great skua.
+DNA–DNA hybridization is outdated, and results have sometimes led to misleading conclusions about species, as with the pomarine and great skua.
 Modern approaches compare sequence similarity using computational methods.